 The European Qualifications Framework (EQF) is a way of mapping qualifications across EU member countries.
 The EQF was officially adopted by the European Parliament and the Council in April 2008.
 The UK has completed the cross-referencing of its frameworks; the Regulated Qualifications Framework (RQF) and the Scottish Credit and Qualifications Framework (SCQF).

-The EQF is a common European reference framework that links countries’ qualifications systems together, acting as a translation device to make qualifications more readable and understandable across different countries and systems in Europe.
+The EQF is a common European reference framework that links countries’ qualification systems together, acting as a translation device to make qualifications more readable and understandable across different countries and systems in Europe.
 It has two principal aims: to promote citizens’ mobility between countries and to facilitate their lifelong learning.

 The EQF enables learners, learning providers and employers to compare qualifications between different countries’ national qualifications systems.